AlBannaTechno/C-Sharp-Design-Pattern-Collection/readme.md

     * Visitor

 #### Since this project is a replacement of the old project this not completed yet, so you may found shortage in descriptions
-with some not-completed examples, but i think by `03 of march 2020` the update will be completed
+with some not-completed examples, but i think by `jun 2020` the update will be completed

-#### Also notice , C++ Design patterns repository also removed , until i update it to C++ 20 i will not publish it , may published by `may 2020`
+#### Also notice , C++ Design patterns repository also removed , until i update it to C++ 20 i will not publish it , may published by `jul 2020`